tamalchowdhury/tamalwebsite/src/pages/start/index.md

 2. [Node.js](https://nodejs.org/) (download the LTS version) -it's an engine that will help you run modern web development tooling.

 3. If you are using Windows operating system, then download and install [Git SCM](https://git-scm.com/) for your computer.
+This will install Git and the BASH terminal in your computer.

 You should be able to install the above software yourself, after all, you are the techy.
 If you run into an issue, Google and YouTube to troubleshoot.